box/developer.box.com/content/guides/embed/ui-elements/viewers-and-events.md

 Also, this viewer supports printing and will attempt to print the parsed markdown and with syntax highlighting on code when either `print()` is invoked or the print button is pressed.
-Note that printing large files may cause some browsers to hang for a few seconds.
+Note that printing large files may cause some browsers to freeze for a few seconds.

 ### Controls